MtnDewIt/Shader-Debug-Files/README.md

 The vertex shader data is 1:1, so no modifications were required.

-The only issue with the pixel shader data is that when compared to the diassembled data from MS23 / ElDewrito, the ```FASTER_SHADOWS``` macro has been left undefined.
+The only issue with the pixel shader data is that when compared to the disassembled data from MS23 / ElDewrito, the ```FASTER_SHADOWS``` macro has been left undefined.

 Apply the following patches resolves this issue, and generates 1:1 pixel shader data.